 Richie Kotzen new solo album ‘Slow’ is releaed in Europe on Lion Records.
 The 19th of march 2002 I spoke to Richie Kotzen in L.A. on the phone for a while resulting in this interview.
-Since I don’t like editing too much, the whole conversation, warts and all, is transcribed here.
+The whole conversation is transcribed here.
 Thanks Remco from the site richiekotzen.com for arranging this interview for me.

 :: You’re back on your own after being with Mr. Big for a while?